FREQUENTLY ASKED QUESTIONS

 www.medicare.gov

-There is no "season"; you can apply for a Medigap
+is no "season"; you can apply for a Medigap supplement

-refuse to issue a policy.
-You have "guaranteed issue"
+issue a policy.
+You have "guaranteed issue" (they may

-months.
-This is the best time to purchase this
+This is the best time to purchase this insurance if

 Other situations,